jcazevedo/jcazevedo.net/posts/_posts/2022-09-08-migrating-this-website-to-aws.md

 didn't have the DNS moved yet.
 The email validation is performed while we're applying the Terraform diff, so it's quite fast.

-## Setting up the CloudFront distributions
+## Setting Up the CloudFront Distributions

 [CloudFront][cloudfront] speeds up the distribution of static (and dynamic) web content.
 It can handle caching, compression and can require viewers to use HTTPS